Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark/getting_started_with_snowpark.md

   [sbt-bg-threads-1]  INFO (Logging.scala:22) - Execute query [queryID: 01a255c9-0504-b311-0000-438301da501a] alter session unset query_tag
   ```

-  ...and uploads to the stage the JAR files for Snowpark and for your application code.
+  ... and uploads to the stage the JAR files for Snowpark and for your application code.
 Snowpark also
 compiles your UDF and uploads the JAR file to the stage:

   ```console